boncz/PenguinsHockeyAnalysis/README.md

 Please see the directions below to observe my findings and/or follow along.

-For those who don’t know hockey, check out this helpful data dictionary.
+For those who don’t know hockey, [check out this helpful data dictionary](data_dictionary.md).

+advanced statistic data and playoff rosters pulled from : https://www.hockey-reference.com/

 ## Getting Started: